Warning Signs of Suicide

 - Talk about the situation as openly as possible.
 Tell the person that you don't want them to die or to harm another person.

 - Show understanding and compassion.
 Don't argue with the person or deny their feelings.
 Arguing with the person may only increase their feeling of being out of control of their life.

 What puts an adult at risk for suicide?

 It's hard to know if a person is thinking about suicide.
 But you can look for things that may make suicide more likely.
 These include their personal history and stressful life changes.

 People may be more likely to attempt suicide if they:

 - Have a family member who has attempted suicide or who has died by suicide.

-- Have had or have mental health problems such as severe depression, bipolar disorder, schizophrenia, or anxiety.
+- Have a mental health problem such as depression, bipolar disorder, schizophrenia, or an anxiety disorder.

 - Have been through family violence, including physical or sexual abuse.

-- Are veterans or are members of the armed services.
+- Are veterans or members of the armed services.

-- The diagnosis of a serious physical illness, such as cancer or heart disease, or a new physical disability.
+- Being diagnosed with a serious physical illness, such as cancer or heart disease, or a new physical disability.

 - Severe and long-lasting pain.